 Throughout the year, my students study reading strategies and literary terms, which are also simple to connect to our book club units through writing prompts and discussion questions.

 Other options?
-You could gear each month’s book around a specific reading strategy and have students focus on, for example, connecting with or asking questions about their book that month.
+You could gear each month’s book around a specific reading strategy or signpost and have students focus on, for example, connecting with or asking questions about their book that month.
 You could learn about plot one month, characters another, setting another, theme, etcetera, and then focus on those aspects of the books your students read during that time period.

 It’s all fine and dandy to say you want to run a book club until you have to face the reality of finding the books.
 When you’re thinking about this issue, consider whether or not you have funding to purchase sets of books.
 If you do, go for it!
 The down side to this approach is that some students are still going to be forced to read a book that wouldn’t have been their first choice.
 This problem is what led me away from literature circles.